swallace17/wallacelabs.site/content/posts/Static Site Hosting with Docker, Hugo, and NGINX Proxy Manger/index.md

     # can also paste direct link from external site
     # ex. https://i.ibb.co/K0HVPBd/paper-mod-profilemode.png
     alt: "text"
-    caption: "My mission to build a site and achieve simple self-hosted web-hosting" #short written description of an image for accessibility, if image cannot be viewed
+    caption: "My mission to build a site and achieve simple DIY web-hosting" #short written description of an image for accessibility, if image cannot be viewed
     relative: false # To use relative path for cover image, used in hugo Page-bundles
     responsiveImages: true
     linkFullImages: true